California Criminal Immigration Lawyer

 There is hope no matter what the charge

-Chudnovsky Law is recognized as a leader in immigration criminal defense and minimizing the immigration consequences of criminal charges.
+Chudnovsky Law is recognized as a leading immigration criminal defense lawyer skilled in minimizing the immigration consequences of criminal charges.

 A criminal charge does not have to mean you'll be convicted or deported.
 We have the knowledge and experience to skillfully defend your rights and achieve the best outcome possible.